Omeros Corporation Reports First Quarter 2018 Financial Results

 Omeros’ management will host a conference call to discuss the financial

 results and to provide an update on business activities.
-The event will
+The call will

 be held today at

-To access the live or subsequently archived webcast of the conference call, go to the Company’s website at www.omeros.com and go to “Events” under the Investors section of the website.
-To access the live call, please connect to the website at least 15 minutes prior to the call to allow for any software download that may be necessary.
+To access the live or subsequently archived webcast of the conference call on the internet, go to the company’s website at www.omeros.com and select “Events” under the Investors section of the website.
+To access the live webcast, please connect to the website at least 15 minutes prior to the call to allow for any software download that may be necessary.

 This press release contains forward-looking statements within the